gravestench/runtime/README.md

 }
 ```

-In this example, you create a new instance of the `Runtime` manager using `runtime.New()`,
+In this example, we create a new instance of the `Runtime` manager using `runtime.New()`,
-add your service using `runtime.Add()`, and then run the manager with `runtime.Run()`.
+add our service using `runtime.Add()`, and then run the manager with `runtime.Run()`.
-The manager takes care of initializing your service and managing its lifecycle.
+The manager takes care of initializing the service and managing its lifecycle.

+for more examples see [the examples repo](https://github.com/gravestench/runtime-examples).

 ## Adding Services